 - To grow it requires little light and water.

 - The name chard comes from the Latin and French word carde, for thistle.

 - It is a member of the beet family which is in the chenopod plant family (including spinach, and quinoa).

 - It has been very popular in Mediterranean meals and is now gaining popularity in North America.

 You will find the best tasting and fresh Swiss chard in the market when it is in season from June until August.
 Find a Farmer’s Market near you

 Make sure that when you are buying it in a grocery store that it is in a cooler so that it is fresh which will have a crunchy texture and sweeter taste.
-The leaves are best if they are firm, brightly green and do not have any browning, yellowing or wilted with any holes.
-The stalks should be thick, look crisp, without blemishes and can be white, red, purple or yellow.
+The leaves are best if they are firm, bright green and do not have any browning, yellowing, or wilted with any holes.
+The stalks should be thick, look crisp, without blemishes, and can be white, red, purple, or yellow.

-It is best to avoid washing Swiss chard before storing as the water inspires spoilage.
+It is best to avoid washing it before storing it as the water inspires spoilage.
 Put it in a plastic bag and wrap it tightly around the chard, taking out as much of the air as possible.
 It will keep in the refrigerator for up to 5 days.
-When you have lots chard, you can blanch the leaves and freeze them.
+When you have lots of chard, you can blanch the leaves and freeze them.